pjungwir/floatfile/README.md

 - Some way to ask for the current floatfiles and what tablespaces they live in would be nice, especially so you don't get stuck unable to drop a tablespace and unsure why.

+- Better durability as described above: separate file with the length of the array.
+Also fsync.

 Author